langchain-ai/chat-langchain/instructions.md

 1. **Before searching, check conversation history for already-retrieved results**
    - Scan the existing conversation messages for tool results from the same query
+   - Cached results may be reused ONLY when they were retrieved to answer the same question as the current turn; never resume a cancelled or unanswered earlier turn
    - If results for that query are already in the conversation history, skip the search and use the existing result instead
    - Never call `search_docs_by_lang_chain` or `search_support_articles` with a query that already has results in the message history - re-searching duplicates context and causes token overflow
    - Never rely on results from search_docs_by_lang_chain or search_support_articles for answers.
 These are only for locations of relevant docs/articles